-The ‘Middle Ages’ is a term that has been used to classify the period of European history which starts after the crumbling of the (Western) Roman empire and ends at the start of the Renaissance.
+The ‘Middle Ages’ is a term that has been used to classify the period of European history which starts after the crumbling of the (Western) Roman Empire and ends at the start of the Renaissance.
 As with every attempt to chop history up into nicely defined blocks, there are pros and cons with this periodization.
 To avoid unclear situations we will take the time span 500 – 1500 AD as our Middle Ages and discuss only the European world and its direct neighbours in this period.
-Contemporary cultures such as the South American jewelry, Asian jewelry and African jewelry cultures and their jewelry will be dealt with separately.
+Contemporary cultures such as South American jewelry, Asian jewelry, and African jewelry cultures and their jewelry will be dealt with separately.

 The Dark Ages?

 In more than one place one can read about the Middle Ages being the ‘Dark Ages’, a time where intellectual progress stagnated, even regressed.
 Knowledge became the possession of the church and anybody disagreeing with the Catholic dogma was prosecuted.
 Artwork took a fall compared to the antique world of the Romans and Greeks.
 But, is this the whole truth?
 Were the Middle Ages a completely uninteresting period in which no innovations took place and no beautiful jewelry was produced?
 The answer to that question is a firm ‘no!’.